 R. J. D. W. ALLEN, was born in Washington Co., Virginia,

-January 12, 1828, died January 5, 1911,
+January 12, 1828, died January 5, 1911, lacking only one

-who left the old country because persecuted on the account of their religious belief.
+because persecuted on the account of their religious belief.

 and were affiliated with the founders of Methodism in America.